SeanVenz/codechum/Lesson2/Topic17.md

 ### ID Selectors

 ID selectors target elements with a specific ID attribute value.
 To select elements with a specific ID, use a hash (`#`) followed by the ID name.
-For example, to select an element with the ID "logo", you can use the following selector:
+For example, to select an element with the ID "sample", you can use the following selector:

 HTML file: